lzrwilliam/Bomberman-Project/README.md

 1. **Choose a Player**: Navigate to this menu option and scroll through existing players using the joystick (if any are available).
 2. **Create a Player**: In the absence of existing players, create a new one under Settings > SetName.
 Enter the name character-by-character, selecting each letter from the alphabet using the joystick.
 A short press of the joystick button confirms each letter.
 For name adjustments, move the joystick vertically.
 Finalize your new player by holding down the joystick for about 4-5 seconds, upon which a confirmation message will appear on the LCD.

-Let's delve into the details of the gameplay and other menu functionalities.
+Let's dive more into the details of the gameplay and other menu functionalities.

 <details>
   <summary><strong>While Playing</strong></summary>